Concrete Shed Base Cost

 I need a base for a garden shed, but what's the cheapest and best way to lay a base down?
 The shed is 8ft x 6ft, and I want to lower costs by laying the base myself.

-If the project appears to be a little larger than you want to take on, you can always hire a professional planned construction contractor to do the ground preparatory work for your shed.
+If the project appears to be a little larger than you want to take on, you can always hire a professional planned construction contractor to do the ground preparation work for your shed.

-Planning permission is usually required if the property is a flat, maisonette, or used for a business.
+Planning permission may be required if the property is a flat, maisonette, or used for a business.

-The proposed garden shed, summerhouse or outbuilding may not be built ahead of any wall constituting the front of the original building, and it may not be more than one storey high or higher than four metres with an apex roof or three metres with a pent roof.
+• The building must not be built ahead of any wall constituting the front of the original building, and it may not be more than one storey high or higher than four metres with an apex roof or three metres with a pent roof.

-It cannot take up more than half of your garden, cannot have a raised decking of more than 30cm, and cannot have a veranda or balcony.
-In most cases, planning permission may be required, so check with the local planning officer.
+• The construction cannot take up more than half of your garden, cannot have a raised decking of more than 30cm, and cannot have a veranda or balcony.

 Can I build a brick shed DIY?
 What sort of building regulations/planning permission rules might apply and what can and can’t be undertaken DIY?